mhkeller/layercake.graphics/src/content/guide/01-layercake-props.md

 ### xScale `d3.scaleLinear()`

+The D3 scale that should be used for the x-dimension.
 Pass in an instantiated D3 scale if you want to override the default `d3.scaleLinear()` or you want to add extra options.

 See the [Column chart](/example/Column) for an example of passing in a `d3.scaleBand()` to override the default.